 or more public performances.
 The total performance time must be

 Instructor Recommendation (by audition)

 The student is

-required to submit a compact disk (CD) recording selected from pieces
+required to submit a compact disc (CD) recording selected from pieces

 presented during one or more public performance(s).
 The total

 performance time is to be between 14 and 16 minutes in length.
 The